DePasqualeOrg/mlx-swift-lm/Development plan/development-plan.md

 The Swift port (`mlx-swift-lm`) is designed for deploying models on consumer devices (iOS/macOS apps).
 This context shapes what functionality matters most—efficient on-device inference, voice interaction capabilities, and responsive user experiences take priority over server infrastructure, batch processing, and developer tooling.

-The Swift port provides solid inference capabilities for popular model architectures.
-The most significant gap for consumer applications is audio functionality (TTS/STT), which would enable voice-based app experiences.
+The Swift port provides solid inference capabilities for popular model architectures. **Text-to-Speech (TTS) is now available** via the separate [mlx-audio](https://github.com/Blaizzy/mlx-audio) Swift library, which includes Kokoro, Orpheus, and streaming Marvis models.
+The remaining critical gap is **Speech-to-Text (STT)**—porting Whisper would complete the voice interaction story for consumer apps.

 ---